robymes/VagrantDockerSwarm/readme.md

 * 2 worker nodes
 * 1 Nginx load balancer on port 8080, configured to listen to workers on port 80

+All the Vagrant machines are based on Linux Ubuntu 14.04 (Trusty) 64bit

 ## System prerequisites
 * install Virtualbox >= 5.1